Welcome to the resources for families page. This page was developed BY PATIENTS AND FAMILIES, FOR PATIENTS AND FAMILIES.

 PFIC is a very rare disease, and because of that there are a lot of questions but not a whole lot of answers.
 Though we are working hard to find solutions, uncertainty is a harsh reality for patients and families with PFIC.
-We have pooled together our resources including countless years of trial and error, internet research, hospital provided resources and parent provided resources.
-We may not be able to answer everything, but we sure have tried over the years.
+We have pooled together our resources including countless years of trial and error, internet research, hospital-provided resources and parent-provided resources.
+Though we may not be able to answer everything, we sure have tried over the years.

 We want this list to grow.
 If you have a question, answer, or resource that you would like to share on this list of resources, please contact us and we will be happy to make any additions.